galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 > ### {% icon details %} Details on advanced parameters of GLM tools
 >
-> For now, there are two advanced parameters you can setup in the GLM tools :
+> For now, there are two advanced parameters you can setup in the GLM tools:
 >  - {% icon param-select %} *"Distribution for model"* permits you to choose a probability distribution for your
 >    model.
 When `Auto` is selected, the tool will automatically set the distribution on `Gaussian`, `Binomial`
 >    or `Poisson` depending on the type of your interest variable but it may exist a better probability distribution
 >    to fit your model.
 Mind that if you choose to use a random effect, "quasi" distribution can't be used for your model.
->  - {% icon param-select %} *"GLM object(s) as .Rdata output ?"* permits you to get .Rdata file of your GLM(M)s if you
+>  - {% icon param-select %} *"GLM object(s) as .Rdata output?"* permits you to get .Rdata file of your GLM(M)s if you
 >    want to use it in your own R console.
 >
 {: .details}